Financial Services

 As the City of Las Cruces has a responsibility to account for public funds and plan for the adequate funding of services provided to the public, the primary goal of Financial Services staff is to manage the financial affairs of the City and provide accurate and timely financial information in compliance with laws and regulations, governmental practices, and generally accepted accounting principles.

-Financial Services is comprised of eight programs whose functions are vital to the daily operations of the City of Las Cruces.
+Financial Services is comprised of nine programs whose functions are vital to the daily operations of the City of Las Cruces.
 These programs fall within four Lines of Business that work together in effort to accomplish this mission as detailed below.

 • Office of the Director – The Office of the Director line of business houses the Administration program.
 Its purpose is to provide leadership and oversight of all programs to ensure alignment with the overall direction, and the overall financial health, of the City.